 Modern orthodontic treatment usually involves the use of fixed braces to move teeth, enabling patients to be treated to a high standard and giving the best possible results.

 Treatment options are more varied now than ever.
-Conditions that were not possible to be treated can now be treated as a matter of course and there are now treatment options such as the Inman Aligner the provide fast more simplified treatment for straightening front teeth – especially useful in adults not wanting to go through longer full orthodontic treatments.
+Conditions that were not possible to be treated can now be treated as a matter of course and there are now treatment options that provide fast more simplified treatment for straightening front teeth – especially useful in adults not wanting to go through longer full orthodontic treatments.

 Lingual braces are placed on the inside (backs) of the teeth in a similar fashion to labial braces and are an equally effective option.
 Although these are more expensive in that they require specialist expertise and longer visits they have the huge advantage of being hidden from view and therefore are not visible in the smile.